t2linux/web/README.md

 ## Building

+- Run `yarn install` to install nessearry dependencies
-- Run `npm run build` to create a webserver ready release in `./dist`
+- Run `yarn serve` to start a development server and open the page in the default browser
-- Run `npm run watch` and open `./src/index.html` to see real time changes
+- Run `yarn build` to compile and minify for production
+- Run `yarn lint` to check source files for formatting errors